NIGON208/miele-lxiv/doc/how-to-build.md

-## Osiri-LXIV compilation
+## Miele-LXIV compilation

 Alex Bettarini - 15 Mar 2015

-Prebuilt binaries are no longer provided.
+Some pre-built toolkits in the `Binaries` directory are no longer provided.
 It's more appropriate to rebuild the toolkits from the sources downloaded from the respective repositories.

 A number of bash shell scripts are available in the `steps` directory.

-The sources can be built "as is" resulting in a version of the application with the branding, logo and defaults inherited from the original OsiriX project, later forked to the Osiri-LXIV project.
+The sources can be built "as is" resulting in a version of the application with the branding, logo and defaults inherited from the original OsiriX project, later forked to the Osiri-LXIV project, and finally renamed Miele-LXIV.

 Alternatively you can spend some time creating your on branding, which involves:

 - creating your logo and icon
 - customizing the strings in `options.h` and `url.h`
-- setup your own web server hosting a home page and a page to allow checking for updates
+- setup your own web server hosting a home page, and a page to allow checking for updates
 - setup a server for bug reporting and management, for example [MantisBT](https://www.mantisbt.org), or you can use the system built into the GitHub if you forked your own project.

 ---